 Room needs to be made for a wide ranges of responses.
 This practice may not feel settling to every person who is sharing.
 Speaking while hearing words and phrases being repeated back may feel unsettling to the speaker.
-If that is the case, simply pause and re-anchor with your center, and see who you are sharing with.
-At your present age, in the present moment are you able to perceive this person as a safe person to confide the content or story you are sharing?
+If that is the case, simply pause and re-anchor with your center, and see the person you are sharing with.
+At your present age, in the present moment, are you able to perceive this person as a safe person to confide the content or story you are sharing?
 Sometimes it just takes slowing down enough so that the speaker can integrate the experience of being accurately reflected.
-Other times it’s just that as a team not enough attention was given to establishing relaxed connection with each other.
-If the activation in the speaker is strong and persists it may mean that he/she opened into a traumatic implicit memory.
-If this is the case then discontinue the exercise.
+Other times it’s just that, as a team, not enough attention was given to establishing relaxed connection with each other.
+If the activation in the speaker is strong and persists, it may mean that he opened into a traumatic implicit memory.
+If this is the case, then discontinue the exercise.
 Settle and set an intention to work with a skilled practitioner with that material.

 Listening and repeating verbatim every phrase that is spoken.

 Listening and repeating verbatim every phrase that is spoken is the basic form that Russell Sutter taught us.
 This basic form is described above in the opening section of this article, in the history section and specific steps are suggested in the Practitioner section.
-You might need to go back and review those sections, if not continue reading.
+You might need to go back and review those sections.
+If not continue reading.

-In order to use this form both the speaker and the listener have to agree to cooperate enough to work in the form.
-Instead of paying attention to the conflict or challenges you are faced with using the form to contain the energy of the conflict.
-If you get off track return to the basic form.
+In order to use this form, both the speaker and the listener have to agree to cooperate enough to work in the form.
+This is instead of paying attention to the conflict or challenges you are faced with using the form.
+If you get off track, return to the basic form.
 Stay with the listener repeating verbatim, word for word what the speaker is saying so as to come into a greater state of cooperation and the feeling of resonance between you.

-Remember with this form of Inquiry the listener needs to control how much they take in at any given time.
+Remember, with this form of inquiry, the listener needs to control how much she takes in at any given time.
 At first, most listeners attempt to take in more information than they can accurately repeat back.
 It may be surprising to the listener how few words they are able to accurately repeat back.
-If at first you can remember one word at a time, then start there.
+If, at first, you can remember one word at a time, then start there.
 Practice will increase your capacity to add more words, phrases and sentences.
-Listeners give yourselves full permission to not get it 100%.
+Listeners, give yourself full permission to not get it 100%.
 It is totally OK to not get it totally ase yt.”
-If that happens the speaker can simply repeat what they said.
+If that happens, the speaker can simply repeat what he said.
 Then the listener can attempt repeating it again.
-Stay with the process until the speaker feels the listener ases and senthey said.
+Stay with the process until the speaker feels the listener ases and senhe said.
 Keep practicing.
-Like learning all new skills it is repeating the skill over and over again that opens the neural pathways that support the skill and build competence.
+Like learning all new skills, it is repeating the skill over and over again that opens the neural pathways that support the skill and build competence.